gosystemsgmbh/RI_Framework/DOCUMENTATION.md

 The build output is generated in the *_Output* folder in the directory of the Visual Studio solution.

-Note that not all Visual Studio projects are built by default to save time while doing "normal" work on the code.
-For example, the SHFB projects are not built by default.
+Note that to save time while doing "normal" work on the code, not all Visual Studio projects are built by default when the soultion is (re)built.

 ### Assemblies vs. Namespaces

 The separation of code into assemblies is based on dependencies and not functionality.

 This means that everything which has the same dependencies is put into the same assembly, while everything which belongs to the same functionality is put into the same namespace.
+If a certain functionality is not used, simply do not use the corresponding namespace.